Desmond de Silva (barrister): Personal life and death

 He married Princess Katarina of Yugoslavia on 5 December 1987.
-She was the daughter of Prince Tomislav of Yugoslavia and Princess Margarita of Baden, a granddaughter of King Alexander I of Yugoslavia and the great-great-great-granddaughter of Queen Victoria.
-They had one daughter, Victoria Marie Esmé Margarita, born 6 September 1991.
+She was the daughter of Prince Tomislav of Yugoslavia and Princess Margarita of Baden, a granddaughter of King Alexander I of Yugoslavia and a great-great-great-granddaughter of Queen Victoria.
+They had one daughter, Victoria Marie Esmé Margarita, born on 6 September 1991.
 They divorced on 6 May 2010.
 He had one sister, Helga de Silva, whose son Detmar Blow was married to the late Isabella Blow.

 Sir Desmond de Silva died on 2 June 2018 after a stroke following elective heart surgery in November 2017.

 Honours

 De Silva was knighted in the 2007 New Year Honours, and was also a Knight of the Most Venerable Order of Saint John and a Knight Commander of the Royal Order of Francis I. He was sworn in as a Member of the Privy Council of the United Kingdom in October 2011.
 On 22 August 2016, Alexander, Crown Prince of Yugoslavia awarded him with the Grand Cross of the Order of the White Eagle.